Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: INTRODUCTION

 \subsection{Related Work}

+Distributed algorithms that converge to a Nash equilibrium (NE) have been extensively studied for various games \cite{ye2017distributed,gadjov2018passivity,lin2023statistical,frihauf2011nash,tatarenko2020geometric}.
+The NE can be globally inefficient, and in particular, does not satisfy any QoS guarantees.
+Instead of a NE, the equilibrium our players seek in this paper is an action profile where all of their rewards are above the QoS threshold.

+Distributed protocols with QoS guarantees for general games are much less studied compared to distributed algorithms that converge to NE.
+The work in \cite{bistritz2021one} considered a multiplayer bandit scenario where, if multiple players pick the same arm, they all receive zero reward.
+This is a special case of a game that is different from the class of games we consider.
+The work in \cite{bistritz-queue} considers a general discrete game, but the algorithm uses regular communication between the players.
+Compared to both algorithms in \cite{bistritz2021one, bistritz-queue}, our proposed algorithm here has substantially better scalability in the number of players.
+Furthermore, our algorithm has two variants that either require 1-bit of infrequent communication or no communication at all.
+QoS guarantees were also studied in \cite{Borkar-QoS}, but in the context of average cost setting in a multi-agent Markov decision process.

-QoS is a common objective in transmission power control in wireless networks \cite{power_foschini,power_zhang,power_eigen_3, power_ulukus,power_yates}.
-This application is a special case of our model, which we study in Subsection \ref{app-power}.
-The algorithms presented by these works for QoS in power control exploit the form of the reward function, which they assume is known.
-Our algorithm, on the other hand, does not need to know the reward functions, as long as the game is a ToW game.
+Distributed protocols with QoS guarantees are more common for power control in wireless networks, specifically \cite{power_foschini,power_zhang,power_eigen_3, power_ulukus,power_yates}.
+The power control game is a special case of the Meta-ToW games we consider in this paper, as explained in Subsection \ref{app-power}.
+The power control QoS algorithms exploit the form of the reward function, which they assume is known.
+Our algorithm, on the other hand, does not need to know the reward functions as long as the game is a ToW game.

 The results of \cite{power_ulukus} provide an algorithm for power control, where assumptions are made on the knowledge available to the players.
 The algorithm needs each player to know the channel gain between itself and its intended receiver. \cite{power_foschini} removes this assumption but fails to converge in the presence of noise (as shown by \cite{power_zhang}).
 The results in \cite{power_zhang, power_eigen_3} are the closest to our algorithm as they are also stochastic approximation algorithms that can handle noise and do not assume further knowledge of the system.
 But they have different assumptions as they require an unbiased estimator of the inverse reward, i.e., the inverse of the Signal-to-Interference and Noise Ratio (SINR).